-In May 2015, the SEC declared effective a shelf registration statement filed by us, which expires in May 2018.
-The shelf registration statement allows us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as our public float is less than \$75 million.
-Pursuant to an exclusive placement agent agreement dated April 25, 2016 between us and H.C.
-Wainwright & Co., LLC, or Wainwright, and a securities purchase agreement dated April 29, 2016 between us and the purchasers signatory thereto, we received approximately \$4.3 million of net cash proceeds upon the sale of our common stock and warrants to purchase our common stock.
-Subsequent to the closing of this offering on May 4, 2016, no warrants sold in this offering have been exercised, with approximately \$4.5 million in gross warrant proceeds remaining outstanding and available to be exercised at \$3.90 per share until their expiration in May 2021.
-Pursuant to an exclusive placement agent agreement dated March 28, 2017 between us and Roth Capital Partners, LLC as lead placement agent, and WestPark Capital and Chardan Capital as co-placement agents, a securities purchase agreement for an offering of 4,320,000 shares of our common stock was effected under this registration statement at a per share price of \$2.15.
-In a concurrent private placement, we sold unregistered warrants to purchase up to an aggregate of 2,160,000 shares of our common stock that closed concurrently with the offering common stock sold pursuant to this shelf registration statement, of which none have been subsequently exercised.
-All warrants sold in this offering have a per share exercise price of \$2.50 and expire on October 1, 2022.
+In May 2015, the SEC declared effective a shelf registration statement filed by us, which expired in May 2018.
+The shelf registration statement allowed us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as our public float was less than \$75 million.
+Pursuant to an exclusive placement agent agreement dated March 28, 2017 between us and Roth Capital Partners, LLC as lead placement agent, and WestPark Capital and Chardan Capital as co-placement agents, a securities purchase agreement for an offering of 144,000 shares of our common stock was effected under this registration statement at a per share price of \$64.50.
+In a concurrent private placement, we sold unregistered warrants to purchase up to an aggregate of 72,000 shares of our common stock that closed concurrently with the offering common stock sold pursuant to this shelf registration statement, of which none have been subsequently exercised.
+All warrants sold in this offering have a per share exercise price of \$75.00 and expire on October 1, 2022.
 The closing of the sale of these securities to the purchasers occurred on March 31, 2017, when we received approximately \$8.6 million of net cash proceeds.
-Pursuant to an exclusive placement agent agreement dated December 5, 2017 between us and Dawson James Securities, Inc. as lead placement agent, and WestPark Capital as co-placement agent, a securities purchase agreement for a registered direct offering of 4,925,000 shares of our common stock was effected under this registration statement at a per share price of \$0.68.
-The placement agent was issued a warrant to purchase 246,250 shares of common stock at an exercise price of \$0.85 per share, which is first exercisable on June 5, 2018 and expires on December 5, 2022.
+Pursuant to an exclusive placement agent agreement dated December 5, 2017 between us and Dawson James Securities, Inc. as lead placement agent, and WestPark Capital as co-placement agent, a securities purchase agreement for a registered direct offering of 164,166 shares of our common stock was effected under this registration statement at a per share price of \$20.40.
+The placement agent was issued a warrant to purchase 8,208 shares of common stock at an exercise price of \$25.50 per share, which was first exercisable on June 5, 2018 and expires on December 5, 2022.
 The closing of the sale of these securities occurred on December 8, 2017, when we received approximately \$2.9 million of net cash proceeds.
-The specific terms of additional future offerings, if any, under this shelf registration statement would be established at the time of such offerings.